onetonfoot/Bonsai.jl/Notes.md

 end
 ```

 Need a easy way to get the handlers back maybe?
+However should this return the handler or the middleware,
+perhaps a tuple of both (handler, middleware) or maybe the combined handler, this would be better for testing purposes.

 ```julia
 app.get("/the handler")